Knowing your website ranking in the search engines is critical to understanding how well your content is doing and seeing where you can improve it.

-While there are tools that will give you this data – they are typically too pricey for most website owners.
-We typically utilize Ahrefs.com and SEMrush to grab this information for our clients, but wanted to share a free option that is pretty awesome!
+While there are other ranking tools that will give you some of this data – they are typically too pricey for most website owners.
+We typically utilize Ahrefs.com and SEMrush to grab this kind of information for our clients, but wanted to share a free option that will help you on the road to ranking success!

 The Search Console by Google – formerly called Webmaster Tools is a must have if you run a website.
 If you have not setup your website to work with the Search Console, we recommend you do that immediately.
 Here is a beginners guide to setting it up!